Acupuncture, Opioid Prevention, and Medicaid Policy

 This evidence is especially useful because it is practical and outcome-based.
 It does not merely ask whether acupuncture can reduce pain in a controlled setting.
 It asks what happens in the real healthcare system when patients with new-onset low back pain enter care through different first-contact providers.
 The policy implication is that direct access to licensed acupuncturists may help prevent patients from entering an opioid-centered pathway in the first place.

-2. Useful Medicaid model: Vermont pragmatic acupuncture study
+2. A Medicaid model demonstrating value: Vermont pragmatic acupuncture study

 The Vermont Medicaid study is a strong example of what can happen when acupuncture is treated as a real course of care rather than a token benefit.
 The 2016 Vermont legislature commissioned a pragmatic study of acupuncture for chronic pain in the Medicaid population.
 A total of 156 Medicaid patients with chronic pain were offered up to 12 acupuncture treatments within 60 days, delivered in the offices of 28 Vermont licensed acupuncturists.